ali-mohebi/JsonResponseParser/README.md

 mResponseParser.addAndNotifyAdapter(mDataSet, response, mAdapter, mPageHandler);
 ```

-where:

-mAdapter is your RecyclerViewAdapter or ArrayAdapter
+where mAdapter is your RecyclerViewAdapter or ArrayAdapter

 you can also use: